darikoneil/Visual-Habituation-Behavioral-Task/README.md

 Code used in:

-An increase in spontaneous activity mediates visual habituation

-Jae-eun Kang Miller, Bradley R Miller, Darik A O'Neil, & Rafael Yuste
+An increase in spontaneous activity mediates visual habituation.
+Jae-eun Kang Miller, Bradley R Miller, Darik A O'Neil, & Rafael Yuste.
+Cell Reports, 2022.
+Preprint.